Photonics for quantum technologies

 • Understand the challenges in this field

-No experience Medium experience
+Medium experience

 It is desirable but not essential that course attendees have a basic understanding of photonics and quantum physics.
 The course is ideally suited to those planning to develop new photonic products for quantum technologies, establish in-house or outsource packaging development and manufacturing.